 What to take: Water, camera, insect repellant, hat, picnic

-Warning – JC Slaughter Falls may not always be falling.
-They are best after heavy rain and in dry times may dry up completly.
+Warning – JC Slaughter Falls may not always be flowing.
+They are best after heavy rain and in dry times may dry up completely.
 If your objective is to view a waterfall, be strategic about when to visit.
 That said, the area is lovely to experience at any time.
 Young families especially will enjoy the opportunity to try out rock hopping and exploring the creek’s nooks and crannies.
+January 2021 this area was completely dry.
+Even after a wet December there wasn’t a drop of water along this creek bed.

 A short divergence from the JC Slaughter Falls Trail is the Aboriginal Art Trail.
 Local indigenous artists have created artworks on some rock faces that can be viewed from a purpose built viewing platform.